-Under a consumer credit contract (also referred to in this fact sheet as a loan), a lender commonly charges a borrower for the use of the money.
+Typically under a consumer credit contract, a lender charges a borrower for the use of the money.
 This charge is called interest.

 Interest is calculated by applying a rate (generally expressed as a percentage) to the amount a borrower owes under a consumer credit contract.